lewagon/dotfiles/05-Rails/04-Rails-mister-cocktail/02-Watch-List/README.md

 If not, go back to the dedicated section of the [macOS](https://github.com/lewagon/setup/blob/master/macos.md#yarn), [Linux](https://github.com/lewagon/setup/blob/master/ubuntu.md#yarn) or [Windows](https://github.com/lewagon/setup/blob/master/windows.md#yarn) setup.

 **Note**: You should now be able to run these steps without this cheat sheet!
-Don't forget the `--database=postgresql` (we will talk about this tomorrow). 😉
+Don't forget the `--database=postgresql` (we will talk about this during the next session). 😉

 ```bash
 cd ~/code/<user.github_nickname>